narassystem/naras-behavioural-drift-eval/cases/03-surface-language-vs-hidden-human-meaning.md

 - clarification support,
 - and meaning reconstruction.

-Rather than immediately defending the institution or only explaining procedural criteria, the interaction attempts to:
+Rather than immediately defending the institution or responding only through procedural explanation, the interaction attempts to:

 - acknowledge emotional reality,
 - reduce escalation,
 - preserve dignity,
 - support reflective thinking,
 - and reopen constructive interpretation pathways.

+This case explores whether AI interaction systems can recognise the difference between:

+- literal disagreement,
+and
+- deeper human distress carried through surface-level language.

 ---